- About us

 This year the Pathway Grant Programme is inviting applications from local charitable, benevolent and philanthropic organisations.
 We are particularly interested in receiving bids for projects working with people on a low income, people disadvantaged through ill health or disability, survivors of domestic violence, those needing support into employment and education and community groups working to overcome isolation and support and strengthen the local community and voluntary sector.
 Where applicable, bids must include details of arrangements for safeguarding children and vulnerable adults as part of their planned activities.

-Applicants will be informed as to whether they have been successful in September 2019.
-We expect individual grant agreements will be finalised with successful applicants by 31st October 2019.
+The Main and Grassroots Grants programme runs twice every twelve months.
+Initially between 1st April and 31st July and subsequently from 1st October and 28/29th February.
+Applicants will be informed as to whether they have been successful in April and September each year.
+We expect individual grant agreements will be finalised with successful applicants by 31st October.
 Exact timing will vary on a case by case basis.

 Under this category we will only accept applications from organisations working in Brentford TW8 and Ealing W5, W7 or W13 postcodes.